phunguyen58/API-Demo-Product/README.md

-# API-Demo-Product
+# API-Demo-Product\n
-API was written by Java Spring Boot
+API was written by Java Spring Boot\n
-It has some function like:
+It has some function like:\n
 1.
 -Add product
 -Find product by ID